15 Best Things to Do in Jervis Bay

 Do a whale watching cruise

-Another option is a whale-watching cruise, although you will need to do this during the migration season from May to November.
+Another great option is a whale-watching cruise, which is available during the migration season from May to November.

-Witnessing the beauty of migrating humpback whales is quite a unique experience, even more so in the beautiful scenery of Jervis Bay.
+Seeing the majestic humpback whales on their migration is a truly unique experience, made even more memorable by the stunning backdrop of Jervis Bay.

 Recommend tour: 2-hour Jervis Bay whale watching cruise.